 Collaboration in the implementation

-Within the Delta Programme, the implementation of measures in the Wadden Region is coordinated in the Wadden Region Delta Programme Administrative Consultative Body and the Regional Consultation Committee on the Coast In addition, we are seeking to strengthen our ties with other organisations in the Wadden Region in order to examine where we can join forces and intensify our collaboration.
+Within the Delta Programme, the implementation of measures in the Wadden Region is coordinated in the Wadden Region Delta Programme Administrative Consultative Body / Regional Consultation Committee on the Coast In addition, we are seeking to strengthen our ties with other organisations in the Wadden Region in order to examine where we can join forces and intensify our collaboration.

 To view the progress made in this area, click here: Wadden Region in Delta Programme 2017.